microsoft/ALAppExtensions/FAQ.md

 We use labels for categorizing issues into types and tracking the issue lifecycle.
 Issues fall into the following types:

 * Enum-request - request an enum
-* Request-for-exteranl - request to mark a function as external
+* Request-for-external - request to mark a function as external
 * Event-request - request for a new event
 * Extensibility-enhancement - larger suggestion improving extensibility, something we might want to consider in the future